Skip to main content

 George Washington's drawing of the deer park wall at Mount Vernon.
 (MVLA)

-Tame deer continued to roam the estate as late as 1799.
+Semi-tame deer continued to roam the estate as late as 1799.
 Writing in that year, Washington explained, “I had them once in a Paddock, but during my absence the fencing was neglected, and getting out, they have run at large ever since.
 The old ones are now partly wild, and partly tame; their descendants are more wild, but associate with them; and seldom go beyond the limits of my own woodland.”

 Washington was very fond of the deer, admitting in a letter that he had given up his beloved pack of hounds because the deer were afraid of them.
-Over the years, Washington exchanged a number of letters with his neighbors the Chichesters, forbidding them to hunt deer on his property because of his affection for the animals.
+Over the years, Washington exchanged a number of letters with his neighbors, the Chichesters, forbidding them to hunt deer on his property because of his affection for the animals.

 Washington's Deer Park